Serving

 Better

-Delicious chicken curry - this is one of my favorites.
-Be sure to use Black Cardamom pods because green don't have anything like the same flavor.
+Delicious chicken curry - one of my favorites.
+Use Black Cardamom pods because green don't have anything like the same flavor.

 Variations: You can use this same recipe with fish, shrimp, lamb, beef or kofta (meat balls).